jaruba/stremio-imdb-watchlist/README.md

   name: 'IMDB Watchlist Add-on',

   // description of the add-on
-  name: 'Add-on to create a catalog of your IMDB user watchlist.',
+  description: 'Add-on to create a catalog of your IMDB user watchlist.',

   // we only need 'catalog' for this add-on, can also be 'meta', 'stream' and 'subtitles'
   resources: ['catalog'],